August Schauer

-August Schauer (17 January 1872 – 1 July 1941) was a Gottschee German Roman Catholic priest and publisher.
+August Schauer (17 January 1872 – 1 July 1941) was a Gottschee Roman Catholic priest and publisher.

 Education

 After graduating from the lower secondary school in Kočevje, Schauer attended the upper secondary school in Novo Mesto.
 He then studied theology in Ljubljana and was ordained a priest on 22 July 1897.

 Priesthood

 Schauer celebrated his first mass in Kočevske Poljane on 8 August 1897.
 He was initially appointed as a curate in Koprivnik, and then transferred to Stari Log in 1899.
 Schauer then became the parish priest in Topla Reber in 1901.
 He became the parish priest of Koprivnik in 1906.
 Schauer served as the parish priest of Koprivnik for over 30 years.
 He was appointed a spiritual advisor in 1930.
 A celebration was held in Koprivnik on 10 January 1936 to mark his 30 years of service as parish priest.
 A celebration marking 40 years of his priesthood was held on 22 July 1937.